Collection: In-Wall PoE Switches & POE-Jack® Wall Plates

 Design checklist for Canadian projects

-• Permanent link: Use 23-AWG CMP bulk (POEJC6E-CMP) for long PoE/PoE++ runs to POE-Jack® plates and APs.
+• Permanent link: use 23-AWG CMP bulk (POEJC6E-CMP) for long PoE/PoE++ runs to POE-Jack® plates and access points.

-• Thermal & environment: Verify device ratings for unheated spaces like garages, parkades and mechanical rooms; confirm plenum where required.
+• Thermal & environment: verify device ratings for unheated spaces (garages, parkades, mechanical rooms) and confirm CMP/CMR suitability where required.

-• CEC & permitting: Follow Canadian Electrical Code and local inspection requirements; partner with a licensed electrician or low-voltage pro for larger jobs.
+• CEC & permitting: follow Canadian Electrical Code and local inspection requirements; use a licensed electrician / low-voltage pro for larger jobs.

-For deeper detail on cable gauge, voltage drop and bundle heating, see 23-AWG Cat6e vs Cat6 for PoE in Canada.
+For cable gauge, voltage drop and bundle heating, see 23-AWG Cat6e vs Cat6 for PoE in Canada.

 How to plan your GRID Networking & POE-Jack® build

-2. Count ports & power: Note PoE class (af/at/bt) and watts per device; total per zone and per site to size PoE budgets.
+2. Count ports & power: note PoE class (af/at/bt) and typical watts per device; total per zone to size PoE budgets realistically.

-4. Specify cabling: Use 23-AWG CMP permanent links for long runs; keep patch cords short, labelled and serviceable.
+4. Specify cabling: use 23-AWG CMP on permanent links; keep patch cords short, labelled and serviceable.

 Frequently asked questions